Federer finishes strong to see off Dzumhur

 He dropped the opening set of his first-round match against qualifier Sumit Nagal and while he may get away with slow starts in the early rounds, he will need to be more consistent if he hopes to win a record-extending 21st Grand Slam title.

+“So when it happens like this back-to-back matches it’s just a bit frustrating more than anything, especially when the level is that low and there is that many errors and the energy is not there.

+“I can only do better, which is a great thing moving forward.”

-Federer will next play Lucas Pouille or Dan Evans for a place in the round of 16.
+Federer will look to get off to a better start when he faces either Lucas Pouille or Dan Evans for a place in the round of 16.

 Reporting by Rory Carroll, editing by Ed Osmond